-Emergency works must be notified to council in writing (emails are acceptable) for approval and may still require payment of fees and inspections.
-The works should be implemented to ensure compliance with the Byron Shire Council guidelines for onsite sewage management.
+Emergency works must be notified to Council in writing (emails are acceptable) for approval and may still require payment of fees and inspections.
+The works must be implemented to ensure compliance with the Byron Shire Council guidelines for onsite sewage management.
 Details of the works conducted is still required when completed.

-Approval to Operate an OSSM System
+2.4 Approval to Operate an OSSM System